 With recent figures showing that around three million businesses in the UK operate as family businesses and two in five private sector jobs are now being provided by family businesses, it is clear that working within privately run SMEs is very much on the increase.
 Family businesses tend to be more loyal to their staff and opportunities to learn on the job are greater.

 Having a strong business mentor is often the make or break for a growing business.
-Having someone to talk through your business issues with and can help motivate and empower you can really help your business fly.
-Here are my five top tips to finding a good business mentor:
+Having someone to talk through your business issues with can help motivate and empower you and can really help your business fly.
+Here are my five top tips for finding a good business mentor:

-Consider family, friends, former bosses or inspiring business contacts that you already know, in the first instance.
-Pick people whose judgement you admire and respect and approach them with a view to them becoming your business mentor.
+Consider family, friends, former bosses, or inspiring business contacts that you already know, in the first instance.
+Pick people whose judgment you admire and respect and approach them with a view to them becoming your business mentor.
 Make sure you pick people who you trust are going to be honest with you and can give you an external view of your business.

 If you work in a family business, there may be an opportunity to use a relative as a business mentor.
 Just make sure that you have similar business ideals and that you won’t put your personal relationship under strain if you take this route.